GabrielGust/dear.io/README.md

 ---

-## 🔧 Como contribuir para o projeto
+## 🔧 How to contribute to the project

 1. **Fork** the project.
 2. Create a new branch with your changes: `git checkout -b my-feature`